mspencedm/Software-Dev-DnD/Locations/Cities/Greenhearth.md

 Every year, Greenhearth hosts the Harvest Festival, a grand celebration of the town’s agricultural bounty.
 The festival features music, dance, feasts, and various competitions, attracting visitors from near and far.

+Giant mound tree of vines in the middle of the festival that everyone sticks their goals for the year onto as a way for Verdis to bless them.

+During the night of the harest festival there will be a ceremony with fire and lights with will-o-wisps that will become violent.
+The beautiful trees surrounding the area will attack and the giant mound will also attack.

 ## Notable Residents